nhasan97/Online-Marketplace-Client/README.md

 - **Data Preservation :** Once the user has added jobs,bids or updated information the regarding information or updated info will be stored in database for long term preservation purpose.
 So that the user doesn't lose the data and can access them whenever needed.

+- **Visual Analytics :** The user will be able to see which category of job has the highest demand so that he/she can easily understand the job trend.

 - **Private Route :** With the help of private route integration it is ensured that certain pages are protected from unauthorized visitors.